 This NSF-funded RTG includes the development and teaching of two new project-based courses based on modeling and simulation.
 The undergraduate course will be addressed to advanced undergraduate students, and student teams will be supervised by RTG graduate students.
 The graduate course will be addressed to beginning graduate students, with student teams supervised by an RTG postdoc, and each research project evolving from lab experiments to mathematical modeling and simulation.
 We will also develop a new graduate student class that helps graduate students improve their teaching as well as technical oral and written presentation skills.
 This course will be co-taught by a clinical faculty with expertise in pedagogy and RTG faculty, and will give students supervised opportunities to lecture and write about topics of common interest.

-This graduate course was first offered in the Spring of 2017 and was repeated in Spring of 2019.
+This graduate course was first offered in the Spring of 2017 and was repeated in Spring of 2019 and Spring of 2021.

 Advanced Topics In Applied Math: Modeling And Experiment In Fluid Dynamics

 Instructor: Leif Ristroph

 This course will explore how applied mathematics, math modeling and simulations can productively interact with the experimental sciences and with real world observations and data.
 The course will involve projects in fluid and solid dynamics, each of which has an experimental system in the Applied Math Lab.
 Students will work in small groups to gather experimental data, with an emphasis on discovery and characterization of phenomena, and they will formulate mathematical models and/or computational simulations to account for these observations and make testable predictions.
 Assignments will include journal-style papers and conference-style talks.
 The projects will be drawn from research and will explore questions relevant to the life and earth sciences as well as engineering: What role does fluid dynamics play in bird flocks and fish schools, How does erosion by water or wind sculpt landforms and landscapes, and What are the principles underlying flow control networks and circuits?

 First offered in Spring of 2018 as MATH-GA.2840-004, 3 Points, Wednesdays, 11:00-12:50PM